Skip to main content

 Graphic by Isabelle Brown for Kansas City PBS

-Public media plays a vital role in ensuring that communities have access to trustworthy news, educational programming and entertaining content.
 In recent months, public media has come under increased scrutiny, highlighting the evolving landscape of public media and the need for continued community support.
-Through it all, Kansas City PBS remains committed to its mission of serving the entire community as a source for independent journalism, multimedia storytelling, music discovery and education resources.
+Through it all, Kansas City PBS remains committed to serving the entire community as a source for independent journalism, multimedia storytelling, music discovery and education resources.

-In this FAQ, we’ll explore the structure, funding and value of public media, with a special focus on Kansas City PBS.
-Most importantly, we’ll highlight why public media remains an essential part of our community and how you can support it.
-If you have additional questions. feel free to reach out to our team at communications@kansascitypbs.org
+In this FAQ, we will do our best to answer the most pressing questions about federal plans to cut public media funding while also exploring the structure, funding and value of local public media.
+Most importantly, we’ll highlight why public media remains an essential part of our community and how you can support it amid these uncertain times.
+If you have additional questions, feel free to reach out to our team at communications@kansascitypbs.org.

 How Does Public Media Work?